Te Herenga Waka

 E ngā tauira Māori

-Victoria University of Wellington has a wide range of services to support Māori students.
-The Māori Liaison Officer can assist you and your whānau with entrance and admission information and course planning.
-A Māori orientation will also help ease your transition into university study.
+The university has a wide range of services to support Māori students, beginning with when you are considering studying in Wellington.
+The Māori advisers in Te Tari Takawaenga, the Future Students Team, can help you and your whānau with entrance and admission information, course planning and queries about accommodation, grants and scholarships.
+An orientation programme specifically for new tauira Māori will also help ease your transition into university study.

-The Māori Learning Advisor offers one-on-one sessions and workshops to help you develop your writing, study, and assignment skills.
+Āwhina, the Māori student support team, works across all campuses and provides a focal point for tauira Māori.
+The Māori Learning Adviser at Te Taiako—Student Learning offers one-on-one sessions and workshops to help you develop your writing, study and assignment skills.

 Ngāi Tauira, the Māori students’ association, represents the interests of all tauira Māori at the university.
-They also run a range of social and cultural events, as do other subject-based student associations including Ngā Rangahautira (the Māori Law students’ association), Ngā Taura Ūmanga (the Māori Commerce students’ association), and Te Hōhaieti o te Reo Māori ki Wikitōria (the Māori Language Society).
+It also runs a range of social and cultural events, as do other subject-based Māori student associations.

 Student numbers